Are You a Good Candidate for a Tummy Tuck?

 How is a Tummy Tuck Performed

-To repair any compromised abdominal muscles, your surgeon will then skilfully remove the abdominal skin.
+To repair any compromised abdominal muscles, your surgeon will then skillfully remove the abdominal skin.
 They will then stitch it back together after trimming the extra skin.
 Additionally, they will thoughtfully make a new belly button opening so that it can be positioned naturally.

 You will spend the night in our luxurious recovery area after your procedure under the care of our kind recovery nurse.
 Most patients are able to return home the next day.